1And it came to pass when king Hezekiah heard it that he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.

 8And Rabshakeh returned and found the king of Assyria warring against Libnah, for he had heard that he had departed from Lachish.

-9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “He has come out to fight against you.”
-When he heard it, he sent messengers to Hezekiah, saying,
+9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “Behold, he has come out to fight against you,” so he sent messengers again to Hezekiah, saying,

 10“This is what you are to say to Hezekiah king of Judah: ‘Do not let your god in whom you trust deceive you, saying, “Jerusalem will not be given into the hand of the king of Assyria.”

 11Behold, you have heard what the kings of Assyria have done to all lands, devoting them to destruction.
 So will you be rescued?

 12Have the gods of the nations rescued those whom my fathers have destroyed, such as Gozan and Haran and Rezeph, and the children of Eden that were in Telassar?